 3. Determine what metrics matter to your customers

 Now that you know your audience, this step shouldn’t be too hard.
 The calculator is there to serve your customers.
-So what is it that matters to them?
-Saving money, generating leads, producing revenue?
+First, determine what matters to them.
+Is it saving money, generating leads or maybe, producing revenue?

-Your main goal is to deliver meaningful results to your ideal prospect.
-Therefore, it can be helpful to think of what problems your customers have in common, what issues do they all face, and whether your tool will help your ideal prospect to meet their specific objective.
+Your main goal is to deliver meaningful results to your ideal prospects.
+Therefore, it can be helpful to think of what problems your customers have in common.
+What issues do they face and can your tool help your ideal prospects meet their specific objectives?
 You can look at your findings from step two to answer these questions.

 4. Find out what niche you have

-Now that you know your audience, it’s time to look at your own company.
+Next, it’s time to look at your own company.
 You should ask yourself: what unique knowledge or position does your company have on the market?
-What value can your company, or product provide to others?
+What value can your company or product provide to others?

-To give you some ideas; a typical example of a calculator is a currency converter, distance converters (miles to kilometres) or a language translators.
+To give you some ideas; a typical example of a calculator are currency converters, distance converters (miles to kilometers) or language translators.
 These are all pretty general.
-So it’s time to find out what differentiates your company.
-What knowledge do you have, that others don’t?
+Next, it’s time to find out what differentiates your company.
+What knowledge do you have that others don’t?